 Day 7 EDINBURGH

 Morning city sightseeing with a local expert introduces you to the 200-year-old “New Town” and the famous scientists, inventors, and novelists who lived there.
-In the “Old Town,” drive up the narrow Royal Mile to EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
+In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
 The afternoon is free to enjoy the Scottish capital at your own pace.
 Later, a unique optional excursion: board the former Royal Yacht Britannia, and enjoy dinner at a local restaurant.
-For departure numbers 0729 through 0819, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.
+For departure numbers August 2 through August 23, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.

 Day 8 EDINBURGH–JEDBURGH–YORK, ENGLAND

 This morning, drive past the abbey ruins at Jedburgh into wild Northumberland National Park.
 Later, see a section of Hadrian’s Wall, the Roman coast-to-coast defense against marauding northern tribes.
 In York, England’s most complete medieval city, stand in awe in front of the great structure of York Minster, then follow your Tour Director through a maze of quaint streets, including the narrow Shambles.Today’s Distance: 198 mi / 318 km